wen-git-acc/orderbook/README.md

 This assignment is build with gin framework to ensure lightweighted, fast and concurrent operation

 ### DB
-This aassigment is build together with Tarantool as the in-memory-db, In memory db helps to store the state of the operations (e.g. orderbook state, market price state, active positions, etc).
+This assignment is build together with Tarantool as the in-memory-db, In memory db helps to store the state of the operations (e.g. orderbook state, market price state, active positions, etc).
 This ensure the service is stateless and does not cause any issue at the point of failure.
 Staging and Production instances is expected to run at different VM.

-However, the db spaces are design to hold n number of market (eth,btc, and more), hence, every new market can be open anytime.
+However, the db spaces are design to hold n number of market (eth,btc, and more), hence, it is scalable to adapt increasing market (besides just eth and btc).

 ### Project Setup
 Please redirect to [setup](#project-navigation) for more information on how to set up and test in your local environment.
 Please read [auto populate orderbook and user data](#set-up-environment) to kick start your testing there is a cli set up for auto data population.